RECOVERY coronavirus trial : First patients enrolled in COVID-19 clinical trial by University of Oxford

 The objective of the clinical trial is expected to help doctors and the health service with the information they need to decide on which treatments are to be used for coronavirus.

-An expert panel that advises the Chief Medical Officer in England has recommended the initial treatments to include Lopinavir-Ritonavir and the steroid dexamethasone for the RECOVERY coronavirus trial.
+An expert panel that advises the Chief Medical Officer in England has recommended the initial treatments to include Lopinavir-Ritonavir and the steroid for the RECOVERY coronavirus trial.

 Lopinavir-Ritonavir is used for HIV treatment, while the steroid dexamethasone is used in a broad range of conditions for reducing inflammation.